NOPLAB/NOPLAB/README.md

 - Research on Operating System (I haven't done much of that lately.)

 etc...

+## Likes
+- Game
+  - Valorant, Minecraft

+## Future
+I don't know.
+(It is Really.
+I'd like to know myself...)

 <!---
 NOPLAB/NOPLAB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.